RigsOfRods/rigs-of-rods/README.md

 ## Content/Mods
 Rigs of Rods only comes with a very small selection of vehicles and terrains.
-For the best experience download some mods from the [Rigs of Rods Mod Repository](http://repository.rigsofrods.org/).
-The [Showroom Subforum](https://forum.rigsofrods.org/showrooms/) may contain additional content not found in the Mod Repository.
+For the best experience download some mods from the [Rigs of Rods Mod Repository](https://forum.rigsofrods.org/resources/).
+The [Showroom Subforum](https://forum.rigsofrods.org/#repository.11) may contain additional content not found in the Mod Repository.
-If you want to get going quickly have a look at modpacks which can be found in the Mod Repository as well.
+If you want to get going quickly have a look at the content packs which can be found in the Mod Repository as well.

 ## Configuration files
 - Default location:
     ``` $user/config/* ```
-- They are created by RoRConfig on first use
+- They are created by Rigs of Rods on first use

 ## Command-line options